 Devil’s Advocate In Client’s Ear

 This has happened twice, one project we pushed through to completion, and the other we lost.
 In both cases there was someone who had the client’s ear who was creating doubt.
 I will be very clear about this, there is a tendency with many developers to trash each other.
 There also does seem to be a particular gender that is most guilty of this, and it is not the female gender.
 It is good to have an advocate on your team, it is important that you are selective in who you choose to share the project with.
 It should be someone who is focused on success and solutions, not someone who relishes the failure of others.
 We all know people like that.
 Keep them away from your project.
 The best outside person to share your project with is someone who has uncanny attention to detail, and who has your success as their vision.
-We now have a member on our team who is completely dedicated to the client’s experience working with us.
 We understand that communication and trust are critical.